swaptacular/swpt_accounts/protocol.rst

 config_data : string
    Additional account configuration settings.
 Different server implementations may use different formats for this field.
-An empty string MUST always be a valid value, which represents the default configuration settings. [#config-data-limitations]_
+For creditor's accounts, an empty string MUST always be a valid value, which represents the default configuration settings. [#config-data-limitations]_ [#debtor-creditor-id]_

 ts : date-time
    The moment at which this message was sent (the message's